ethyca/fides/docs/fidesops/docs/guides/reporting.md

 In this section we'll cover:

 - How to check the high-level status of your privacy requests
-- How to get more detailed execution logs of queries that were run as part of your privacy requests.
+- How to get more detailed execution logs of collections and fields that were potentially affected as part of your privacy request.

 Take me directly to [API docs](/fidesops/api#operations-Privacy_Requests-get_request_status_api_v1_privacy_request_get).